RobinPerris/Crystalshire/README.md

 <img src="http://i.imgur.com/Wri8Nu3.png">

 ## Crystalshire
-A free-to-play MMORPG created using Eclipse Origins
+A free-to-play ORPG created using Eclipse Origins

 ### About Crystalshire
-Crystalshire was developed in 2011 using the Eclipse Origins open-source MMORPG engine.
+Crystalshire was developed in 2011 using the Eclipse Origins open-source ORPG engine.
 It went through several iterations before being taken down in 2014.

 ### How to use
 This was not designed to be an open-source project.
 The source is being released for educational purposes.
 I would not suggest using this in a production game.